dgcfung/blogger-2020/README.md

 # Blogger-2020-app

+Note: This repo was corrupted after pull down of previous commit.
+I attempted the "git revert" command but was unsuccessful in restoring repo.
+I created a new repo to continue working.
+Refer to Link: https://git.generalassemb.ly/dgcfung/blogger-2020-backup

 ## Overview

 Blogger-2020 will be a re-designed modern version of the "Blogger" app.
 The Blogger-2020 app will include a build out back-end using Rails and allow Full CRUD functionality in adding users.
 The app will feature 1:m association between users & posts and 1:m association between posts & comments.
 Users will be able to make blog posts which post to their personal endpoint.